 Key Activities This Summer

-We’re deploying a wide range of initiatives to make a real, lasting impact:
+Throughout the summer, we deployed a wide range of initiatives to make a real, lasting impact:

 - High-visibility patrols and plain-clothes operations